AayushAlokGit/DocumentationRetrievalMCPServer/docs/INTELLIGENT_DOCUMENT_UPLOAD_WITH_VSCODE_AGENT.md

 - Windows: `C:\path\to\your\DocumentationRetrievalMCPServer`
 - macOS/Linux: `/path/to/your/DocumentationRetrievalMCPServer`

-All script references use the full path structure of the DocumentationRetrievalMCPServer project, specifically the `upload_with_custom_metadata.py` script from the personal documentation assistant use case.
+All script references use the full path structure of the DocumentationRetrievalMCPServer project.
+The scripts are available in two subdirectories based on your vector search engine:

+- **`chroma_db_scripts/`** - For ChromaDB vector search (recommended default)
+- **`azure_cognitive_search_scripts/`** - For Azure Cognitive Search vector search

+**Most users should use ChromaDB scripts** as ChromaDB is the primary local vector search engine with better privacy, zero cloud costs, and excellent performance.
+Use Azure Cognitive Search scripts only if you specifically need enterprise Azure integration.

 ---